eigerco/zair/docs/USAGE.md

 This produces:

 - `airdrop_configuration.json` — Contains Merkle roots for verification
-- `sapling-nullifiers.bin` — Sapling pool snapshot nullifiers
+- `sapling-nullifiers-testnet.bin` — Sapling pool snapshot nullifiers
-- `orchard-nullifiers.bin` — Orchard pool snapshot nullifiers
+- `orchard-nullifiers-testnet.bin` — Orchard pool snapshot nullifiers

 > **For organizers**: Run this to generate the official Merkle roots and publish them along with the snapshot files.
 >